Want to Make $100,000 a Year? How to Start Reselling Shoes

 When you’re starting, you don’t need to buy the most expensive sneakers on the market.
 In fact, what you should be looking for isn’t necessarily the most expensive sneaker; instead, you should be looking for the sneaker with the highest return on investment.

 “Volume is king in the sneaker game,” says Honjo.
 “I’ve seen many successful resellers completely bypass the expensive, hype sneakers and go straight to the Nike outlets to find cheaper shoes that they can resell for a higher profit.”

 He notes that not every shoe will go for a profit, though.
 It’s helpful to cross reference any prices you see at an outlet or retailer with an app like Goat.
 That way you can see what the shoe is reselling for in real time, estimating your potential profit margins.

 Shoes to Buy: Best and Worst Returns

 Let’s say you have $100, and you’re looking for a pair of shoes with a decent return on investment.
-You’re not going to be able to afford a pair of Nike Air Jordans, but there are other routes you can take.
+You’re not going to be able to afford the hottest shoes on the market, but there are other routes you can take.